BestTimesToVisit.com Logo

 Getting Around Marrakech, Morocco

-Cost:Expect to pay around 20-50 MAD for most trips within the city.
-Longer distances or airport runs can be 100-150 MAD.
+Cost:Expect to pay around 20-50 MAD for most trips within the city, but negotiate!
+Longer trips to the Palmeraie or airport can be 100-150 MAD.

 Horse-drawn Carriages (Caleches)